39 Nursing skills for resume

 Technical and Administrative Skills

 Employers value nurses who can integrate technology and administrative tasks into their practice and contribute to the overall clinic's or hospital's efficiency.
-Here are some valuable technical skills for your nursing resume:
+Here are some valuable technical abilities for your nursing resume:

 1. Charting on the Electronic Medical Record (EMR)